midetim/Maze-Navigating-Robot/README.md

 ## Overview
 This project implements an **autonomous maze-navigating robot** using **HCS12 assembly language** with a **reinforcement-learning–inspired approach**.
 Rather than following a fixed path, the robot improves its navigation over time by learning from mistakes and updating its decisions when obstacles or dead ends are encountered.

 The goal is reliable maze traversal with successful return to the start once the correct path is learned.
+A **demonstration video is provided below** showcasing the robot navigating the maze in real time.

 ---